-What Belly Fat Is and Isn't
+What Belly Fat Is

-Belly fat isn't the obvious layer of fat that lies just under your skin on your abdomen.
+Belly fat isn't the obvious layer of fat that lies just under the skin on your abdomen.
 Belly fat is the layer of fat between your abdominal muscles, surrounding your internal organs.
 Because you can't spot reduce to remove either the outer layer or deep internal layer of fat, you must lose weight to lose belly fat.

-While you may not burn as many calories in a single session, riding a bicycle or stationary bicycle is low-impact and easy on the joints.
+While you may not burn as many calories in a single session, riding a bicycle or stationary bicycle is low impact and easy on the joints according to Runners World.
 If you experience knee pain while running or are recovering from an injury, your doctor may recommend cycling to build up the muscles around your knees and maintain your exercise routine.

-However, when running or jogging at a moderate 5 mph, you'd burn 298 calories, while taking a moderate pace on a stationary bicycle only burns 260 calories for the same one-half hour workout.
+However, when running or jogging at a moderate 5 mph, that same person would burn 298 calories, while taking a moderate pace on a stationary bicycle would only burn 260 calories for the same half-hour workout.

 Minimum Exercise Standards

-Running requires more stamina than cycling.
+A running program to lose belly fat requires more stamina than cycling.
 If you have trouble keeping the same pace for more than 10 minutes while running, you might have more success with cycling.
 Maintaining a raised heart rate for at least 30 minutes while cycling will lead to more calories burned and increased overall fat loss.

 Add a Healthy Diet

 To lose belly fat, you must burn more calories than you consume.
 Adding a healthy, low-calorie eating plan to your goal of losing belly fat helps you lose weight faster than exercise alone.
 While running and cycling are both viable fat-loss methods, they work only if you commit to a regular exercise routine.
-Choose the one that you enjoy the most, or alternate running and cycling to keep yourself from becoming bored with the same daily routine.
+Choose the one that you enjoy the most or alternate running and cycling to keep yourself from becoming bored with the same daily routine.

-- Harvard Heart Letter: Calories Burned in 30 Minutes for People of Three Different Weights
+- Harvard Health Publishing: Calories Burned in 30 Minutes for People of Three Different Weights

 - Rush University Medical Center: An Expert Opinion: Is There Really "One Trick" to Losing Belly Fat?